Management Degree Program

 Through the master’s degree in the field of management you:

 - Study the core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.

 - Develop an advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.

 - Gain insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.

 - Get started.
-You begin by completing three degree courses from the program curriculum.
+You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, January session, spring, or summer.
 You are required to take at least four courses on campus.
 Weekend on-campus options available.